 sudo nmap -sU -p 1-1024 192.168.10.121 -oG output

 Nmap Scripting Engine

 One of the most powerful features of Nmap is its scripting engine.
-Nmap ships with hundreds of scrips , and you can also write your own scrips in the Lua language.
+Nmap ships with hundreds of scripts , and you can also write your own scripts in the Lua language.

-You can use scrips to detect malware and backdoors, perform brute-force attacks, and more.
+You can use scripts to detect malware and backdoors, perform brute-force attacks, and more.

 For example, to check if a given host is compromised you can use: